 DRS Went B.I.G. at Made In America This Summer

-DRS plays a key role in the recent Made in America Concert in Philadelphia
+DRS Creates a Custom Wall Wrap for Made in America Concert in Philadelphia

-We couldn’t let Vodka Day pass without highlighting one of our coolest projects to date.
+We couldn’t let Vodka Day pass without highlighting one of our coolest custom wall wrap projects to date with Ciroc.

 This year over Labor Day weekend, we helped with the signage and decorations for the VIP lounge for the Made in America concert in Philadelphia.
 The lounge was a self-standing 20×16 ft structure that was separate from all of the stages.